 Unlike hawks, Peregrines don't circle the skies while scanning the ground for small mammals to snatch.
 Instead, these raptors are aerial hunters, known for the speed at which they can dive on other birds in flight, their primary prey.
 The Peregrine’s ability to take birds as large as waterfowl led to its being called the Duck Hawk.

 In raptors, females are larger than males.
 Female Peregrines are called Falcons while a male peregrine is a Tiercel.
-Young peregrines while still in the nest are called Eyasses.
+Young peregrines still in the nest are called Eyasses.